Rules of Procedure

 The Steering Committee initially shall be composed of 9 members.
 One member from each of these governments or public administration entities: Canada, Belgium, Denmark, New Zealand, The World Bank plus one member from each of these organizations BAH, Cap Gemini, Tsinghua Tongfang and Pensive shall serve on the initial Steering Committee.
 At their first Steering Committee meeting, the Steering Committee members shall select who will serve an initial two-year term and who will serve an initial one-year term.

 OASIS policies permit Member Sections to propose, subject to consortium approval, that a portion of dues of OASIS Members who choose to join the Member Section should be retained as operating funds for the activities of the Section.
-The eGov Member Section initially shall retain no separate membership dues percentage.
+The eGov Member Section will seek such funding to support their work programme and other activities.

 The Section may receive funds directly from sources other than membership dues, and may at the election of its Steering Committee pursue revenue generating and business activities, such as events, grants and donations, so long as these are consistent with OASIS policies and the consortium's not-for-profit tax-exempt status.
 All such activities and expenditures will be subject to OASIS policies, budgeting and reporting practices, and the approval of OASIS management.

-OASIS Technical Committees may seek to affiliate with the Member Section as provided in the OASIS Member Section Policy.
+OASIS Technical Committees may seek to affiliate with the Member Section as provided in the OASIS Member Section Policy and the eGov Member Section will be proactive in seeking such affiliations.

 Affiliated TCs may choose to operate under any of the IPR modes allowed by OASIS policies, and in language as indicated in their TC charters.

-The Steering Committee will elect its own chair, and set its own meeting schedule and agenda, operating under Roberts Rules of Order (newly revised) and all applicable OASIS policies.
+The Steering Committee will elect its own chair, secretary and treasurer, and set its own meeting schedule and agenda, operating under Roberts Rules of Order (newly revised) and all applicable OASIS policies.

 All meeting minutes and official Steering Committee activities will be published on the publicly archived Steering Committee mail list.